CatAisa/manual-app/README.md

 - has_many :procedures
 - has_many :comments
 - has_one :release
+- has_many :likes
-- has_many :like_users, through: :likes, source: user
+- has_many :like_users, through: :likes, source: :user

 ## proceduresテーブル